commonmark/commonmark-spec/README.md

 the computer reader.
-It is not an algorithm---an English translation of a computer program---but a declarative description of what counts as a block quote, a code block, and each of the other structural elements that can make up a markdown document.
+It is not an algorithm---an English translation of a computer program---but a declarative description of what counts as a block quote, a code block, and each of the other structural elements that can make up a Markdown document.

 Because John Gruber's [canonical syntax description](http://daringfireball.net/projects/markdown/syntax) leaves